ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   * After having performed a maximum, pre-configured amount of attempts, or after a maximum, pre-configured amount of time has elapsed, less than N Group Managers have sent a successful response to the RS.

-  That is, the process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
+  The process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
 This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current GID; and the client uses SID\* as Sender ID in the group.
 In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.

-If the operations above are successful, the access token is valid, and further checks on its content are successful, the RS associates the authorization information from the access token with the Group OSCORE Security Context of the OSCORE group G\*.
+If the operations above are successful, the access token is valid, and further checks on its content are successful, then the RS associates the authorization information from the access token with the Group OSCORE Security Context of the OSCORE group G\*.

-In particular, the RS associates the authorization information from the access token with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where GID is the Group Identifier of G\* (i.e.,  GID\*), SaltInput is the Sender ID that the client uses in G\* (i.e., SID\*), AuthCred is the authentication credential that the client uses in G\* (i.e., AUTH_CRED_C\*), and AuthCredGM is the authentication credential of the Group Manager of G\* (see {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}).
+In particular, the RS associates the authorization information from the access token with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where:

+* GID is the Group Identifier of G\* (i.e.,  GID\*).

+* SaltInput is the Sender ID that the client uses in G\* (i.e., SID\*).

+* AuthCred is the authentication credential that the client uses in G\* (i.e., AUTH_CRED_C\*).

+* AuthCredGM is the authentication credential of the Group Manager responsible for G\* (see {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}).

 The RS MUST keep this association up-to-date over time, as the quartet (GID, SaltInput, AuthCred, AuthCredGM) associated with the access token might change.
 In particular: